thoughtfruit/thoughtfruit.github.io/_posts/2019-05-08-why-im-building-a-sass-app.md

 It’s not a podcast app generator, but for that you can use #nocode solutions (more posts on this as we get there), and we will integrate with them.

 It won’t be a heavy UI app initially, and mostly will work via an API.
 BUT, there will be a UI to build your connection to our API in a web interface, but again, preferred interaction will be via our API.

-## Why am I the right person to do this?

-I’ve personally been rebuilding these subsystems over and over, to industry acclaim (our companies listed as Most Innovative in FastCompany for years), for 9 years and I’m one of the most qualified in the world - so why not?
- You may not like me, because of the problems I’ve had in the past with my previous course, but you have to admit I know what I’m doing in this area and I’m qualified to do this.

-I will also win you over by giving back to you, for years and years, for free, whilst maintaining a high level of personal integrity by ONLY committing to things I can do.